 The Difference Between Term and Permanent Life Insurance

 Though there are many differences, and many policy variations on each, term and whole life insurance have one main difference: Term insurance covers a set number of years for a little amount of money; whole life insurance costs much more but provides coverage for a person’s entire life.

 Term insurance is kind of like auto insurance in the sense that, you’re not sure if you’ll ever need to file a claim, but if you do, you’re sure glad you have it.
 But in this case, the huge potential payoff is for your family.
 Let’s say you are a young person, healthy, 35 years old with a husband and two children.
 You decide to buy a 20-year, $500,000 term life policy.
-It could cost you about $23 per month if you went with Haven Term.
+It could cost you about $25 per month.
 If in that 20 years, you die for whatever reason, the insurer will pay your family $500,000.

 Permanent life insurance includes two primary forms: whole and universal.
 For one, it’s much more expensive.
 At the same age and health mentioned above, you would probably pay about $500 per month for a $500,000 policy.
 One important difference, though, is that permanent insurance has a cash value component.
 The money you pay starts to accumulate a cash value that you can borrow against, as well as other options.
 Loans and withdrawals will impact death benefit value, however, along with reducing cash value and increasing the chance of lapsing the policy.
 Cash value starts out as a small percentage of the paid amount, but as your policy matures, it acquires more value which some people may start to use toward their high monthly premium payment Note, however, that premiums continue to be due for payment when using cash value in this way.

 Life Insurance As An Investment?
 The Pros and Cons